Delarin/High-Stakes-Investigation/README.md

 ![script for roulette dealer finder by time](Player_Dealer_Correlation/Player_Dealer_Correlation/roulette_dealer_finder_by_time.sh)

 3. Test your script on the schedules to confirm it outputs the correct dealer at the time specified.

+## Bonus
+* In case there is future fraud on the other Lucky Duck games, create a shell script called roulette_dealer_finder_by_time_and_game.sh that has the three following arguments:

+  * Specific time
+  * Specific date
+  * Casino game being played
+Hint: The argument does not need to name the specific casino game.